Chapter 4 : Company

 Drew brushed it off and took a good look at her.
 She was looking a little pale.

 "Are you alright?"
 He asked instead.
 The point of the meet up was mainly so he could check on her.
-Being a doctor made him worry what a grieving teen would do living alone as he had met many cases where it did not end well.
-Grief could cause people to get sick or worse depressed.
+Being a doctor who specialized in psychiatry made him worry what a grieving teen would do living alone as he had met many cases where it did not end well.
+Grief could cause people to get sick or worse, depression.
 More so in cases of sudden deaths, especially for a close family member.

 "I'm fine, have you eaten?"
 She asked instead, trying to change the subject.